compose-spec/compose-spec/spec.md

   metrics:
     *default-volume
 ```
 In previous sample, an _anchor_ is created as `default-volume` based on `db-data` volume specification.
 It is later reused by _alias_ `*default-volume` to define `metrics` volume.
-Same logic can apply to any element in Compose file.
+Same logic can apply to any element in a Compose file.
 Anchor resolution MUST take place
-before [variables interpolation](#interpolation), so variables can't be used to set anchors or aliasses.
+before [variables interpolation](#interpolation), so variables can't be used to set anchors or aliases.

 It is also possible to partially override values set by anchor reference using the
 [YAML merge type](http://yaml.org/type/merge.html).
 In following example, `metrics` volume specification uses alias
-to avoid repeition but override `name` attribute:
+to avoid repetition but override `name` attribute:

 ```yml
 version: '3'